-- She’s new to indoor life with humans, so she needs a kind and patient guide to help her continue adjusting.
-Loud noises, fast movements, and strangers make her nervous.
+- They’re new to indoor life with humans, so they need a kind and patient guide to help them continue adjusting.
+Loud noises, fast movements, and strangers can make them nervous.

-- She has lots of energy and will benefit from plenty of active play time.
+- They have lots of kitten energy and will benefit from plenty of active play time.

 All Alley Cat Projects cats are spayed/neutered, microchipped, and vaccinated prior to adoption.

-Thank you for your interest in adopting Simone!
-If your household fits the above criteria, you can apply to adopt her by filling out this questionnaire: https://bit.ly/ACPAdoptionForm
+Thank you for your interest in TOKi and Tiësto.
+If your household fits the above criteria, you can apply to adopt them by filling out this questionnaire: https://bit.ly/ACPAdoptionForm

 FindpetTM is a Participating Pet Recovery Service Registry for the AAHA Universal Pet Microchip Lookup Tool.
 AAHA provides an

 internet-based application that enables veterinarians, humane organizations, pet owners or other persons to search various Pet

 Recovery Service registries and identify those registries on which a particular microchip is registered.
 AAHA is not affiliated or